 To land a customer, a business must remove as many obstacles as possible.
 Sometimes the obstacles only exist in a customer’s mind.
 This is where an “above-average sales organization” pulls its weight.
 To convince unsure prospects that their business is the best to suit their needs.

-Level 4 – repeat and referring customers
+Level 4 – Repeat and referring customers

 Obtaining a one-time customer isn’t the ultimate goal for most businesses.
 The best business models self-perpetuate.
 Landing a customer can be difficult and costly.
 That’s why it’s ideal for a business to convert as many customers as possible into repeat customers.
-Or, if the nature of the business isn’t conducive to that, customers who will refer others.
+Or, if the nature of the business isn’t conducive to that, customers will refer others.

 This is the bottom of the funnel.
 It has narrowed to a business’ best customers.
 Those who can be upsold, keep coming back, and/or refer others to the business.